The+Development+banner.jpg

 Jennifer Elster, native New Yorker and multi-medium artist, presents her latest exhibition, QUITE A BITE, in the 19th-century structure that houses The Development Gallery in Tribeca, where everything is part of the show.

-Elster infuses her deep sentimentality in her historical assemblages, her piercing perspectives into her text-heavy paintings and sculptures, and her fears and warnings in photographic series.
+Elster infuses her piercing perspectives into her text-heavy paintings and sculptures, her deep sentimentality in her historical assemblages, and her fears and warnings in photographic series.
 QUITE A BITE includes works that have never been seen before and others that span over three decades of raw, intense, and highly instinctual artistic creation.

 Quite a bit to ponder at QUITE A BITE show